AdobeDocs/platform-learn.en/help/bootcamp/uc/uc4/ex2.md

 ![demo](./images/cja14.png)

-As mentioned, we can set different Person IDs for each dataset.
+As mentioned, you can set different Person IDs for each dataset.
 This allows you to bring different datasets from multiple origins together in CJA.
 Imagine bringing in NPS or survey data which would be very interesting and helpful to understand the context and why something has happened.

 The name of the Person ID field isn't important, as long as the value in the Person ID fields correspond.
 Let say we have `email` in one dataset and `emailAddress` in another dataset defined as Person ID.
 If `delaigle@adobe.com` is the same value for the Person ID-field on both datasets, CJA will be able to stitch the data.